He Married My Best Friend - III

 It wasn't until I reached my door, said good night to Bob, then ran upstairs to be insane in my room.

 Maybe a half hour later my mother came in, hearing the worst from Bob.

 She sat on my bed.

 "Okay, you're going to have to be her Maid of Honour.
 You know that.
 You are going to have to help her plan her wedding.
 You are going..."

 "You can't, but you must."

-A new one in which I wasn't going to be Mrs. David Pryce.
+I had to create some new world in which I wasn't going to be Mrs. David Pryce.

 So there goes my life.